Soraya Esfandiary-Bakhtiary: Divorce

-Though the wedding took place during a heavy snow, deemed a good omen, the imperial couple's marriage had disintegrated by early 1958 owing to Soraya's apparent infertility.
-The Shah's only child, his daughter Princess Shahnaz, had married Ardeshir Zahedi, the son of the former Prime Minister, General Fazlollah Zahedi, a man who Mohammad Reza despised and had dismissed in 1955.
+Though the wedding took place during heavy snow, deemed a good omen, the imperial couple's marriage had disintegrated by early 1958 owing to Soraya's apparent infertility.
+The Shah's only child, his daughter Princess Shahnaz, had married Ardeshir Zahedi, the son of the former Prime Minister, General Fazlollah Zahedi, whom Mohammad Reza despised and had dismissed in 1955.
 The Shah told Soraya that "a Zahedi could not continue the dynasty of the Pahlavis", and that she had to give him a son so the House of Pahlavi could continue.
-She had sought treatment in Switzerland and France, and in St. Louis with Dr. William Masters.
+She had sought treatment in Switzerland and France, and in St. Louis with William Masters.
 The Shah suggested that he take a second wife to produce an heir, but she rejected that option.

 In an attempt to save her position as Queen, Soraya told the Shah that he should change the constitution of 1909 to allow one of his half-brothers to succeed him, which Mohammad Reza told her would require "the approval of the Council of the Wise Men" first.
 Soraya, who had never read the constitution, did not know that there was no "Council of Wise Men", which was the Shah's way of putting off a difficult decision by lying.
 Mohammad Reza had already amended the constitution twice, so he must have known there was no clause calling for a "Council of Wise Men" to approve amendments.
 The Shah's domineering mother hated Soraya and was pressuring him to divorce her, telling him it was his duty to father a son to continue the House of Pahlavi.
 Mohammad Reza persuaded Soraya to leave Iran while he promised he would call the "Council of Wise Men" to change the constitution.
 Despite this promise, Soraya sensed her husband had turned against her, and before she left Iran one courtier remembered she had "systematically put her house in order".

-She left Iran in February and eventually went to her parents' home in Cologne, Germany, where the Shah sent his wife's uncle, Senator Sardar Assad in early March 1958, in a failed attempt to convince her to return to Iran.
+She left Iran in February and eventually went to her parents' home in Cologne, Germany, where the Shah sent his wife's uncle, Sardar Assad in early March 1958, in a failed attempt to convince her to return to Iran.
 Soraya rejected the offer that she remain queen while the Shah would take a second wife, writing in her memoirs that Mohammad Reza was "fundamentally an Oriental", drawing an unfavorable contrast with the Duke of Windsor "who sacrificed his throne for love", writing that only "Orientals" sacrificed love for their thrones.
 On 5 March, Mohammad Reza phoned her to tell her she would have to accept him taking a second wife or else he would divorce her.
 On 10 March, a council of advisers met with the Shah to discuss the situation of the troubled marriage and the lack of an heir.
 Four days later, it was announced that the imperial couple would divorce.